+Its receivers benefit from increased flexibility, range of motion, muscle tension release and a clearer state of mind.
 Traditional Thai Yoga Therapy is an interactive form of massage in which the practitioner works with the recipient –blending compassionate, therapeutic acupressure and deep yoga stretches in a meditative flow– to create a state of true yogic bliss.
 As a recipient, you will enjoy all the healing benefits of yoga without the effort of doing it.

 The healing art of Thai Yoga Therapy is an ancient and sacred system of healing.
 It has roots in yoga, Ayurvedic medicine and Buddhist spiritual practice.
 It is a unique and powerful system of yoga therapy, which combines rhythmic massage, acupressure, palming and thumbing along energy lines, and gentle stretching.
 Like yoga postures, it works deeply on the skeletal, muscular, lymphatic, endocrine and nervous systems.
 Thai yoga stimulates and balances the flow of healing energy within the body, opens the areas which are blocked, and increases balance and harmony for health, happiness and overall wellbeing.